You may be admitted to Youngstown State University with credits from non-traditional educational sources.

 Former Student Applicants

-All students who have interrupted their attendance at Youngstown State University for three consecutive semesters must reactivate their record.
-Students who have attended any accredited college or university since last attending YSU must contact the Office of Admissions, submit an application and provide all official documentation described under, "Credentials for Transfer Students."
+All students who have interrupted their attendance at Youngstown State University for three consecutive semesters must reapply.
+Information regarding readmission can be found at undergraduate readmission.
+Students who have attended any accredited college or university since last attending YSU must contact the Office of Admissions, submit a Former Transfer application and provide all official documentation described under, "Credentials for Transfer Students."

 The option of non-matriculated admission provides an opportunity for adults out of high school two or more years to enroll in undergraduate courses without completion of the regular admission process.
 High school or previous collegiate transcripts are not required until the non-matriculated student completes 18 credit hours or decides to seek admission to a degree program.
 Coursework taken in the 18 semester hours as a non-matriculated student can be applied to a degree program at Youngstown State University.
 Non-matriculated students are able to register only after current students have registered.